GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 -----------

-We can generate GMT animation sequences using a single-plot script that are repeated for each frame with some variation.
-The **movie** module simplifies and hides many of the steps normally needed to set up a full-blown animation script.
+We can generate GMT animation sequences using a single-plot script that are repeated for each frame, with some variation.
+The **movie** module simplifies and hides many of the steps normally needed to set up a full-blown animation job.
 Instead, we can focus on composing the main plot and let the loop and assembly of images into a movie take place in the background.